thejaswin123/Voice-Budget-Tracker/README.md

 ### Introduction
-Voice based budget control , as name suggests this helps in tracking the budget using voice and data is stored in excel sheet which can be used to view in future. only set of commands is recognized and operation performed.
+Voice based budget control , as name suggests this helps in tracking the budget using voice and data is stored in excel sheet which can be used to view in future.
+The set of commands is recognized and operation is performed.

 Example set of commands namely,
 - I got Rs 5000 as my salary